 If the Treasurer is not an EC member, he or she shall be a nonvoting member of the EC, and shall be expected to participate in all EC meetings.

-H. The Vice Chair
+I. The Vice Chair

 A member of the EC may be designated as Vice Chair by a majority vote of the EC